Best Whole Life Insurance Companies

 Standard & Poor’s: AA+

-All five of these companies are financially stable.
-They have a very good track record in terms of claim settlements, and have been in the industry for well over a century.
-They also offer a wide array of life insurance policies along with riders.
-You can compare the policies with each other and pick one that meets your budget and needs.
+All five of these companies are financially very stable, have a very good track record in terms of claim settlements, and have been in the industry for well over a century.
+They also offer a wide array of policies along with riders, which you can compare with each other and pick one that meets your budget and needs.

 Why Choose Whole Life Insurance over Term Life Insurance?